hkahng92/Java-Portfolio/mySQL.md

 ### Creating a schema

-In MySQL, physically, a schema is synonymous with a database.
+In MySQL, a schema is synonymous with a database.

 	create schema if not exists book_store;